 - Head posture and motion is the most important part of sensory integration and brain stimulation/feedback loop that drives development of the brain.

-- Muscle spindles carry the highest significance and density/has the highest influence that may affect sensory-motor integration and brain development
+- Muscle spindles in the neck carry the highest significance and density/has the highest influence that may affect sensory-motor integration and brain development.

 - This can cause delays or interruptions in proper balanced nerve development.